 However, the above scenario does not explain why bulbs tend to burn out more when first turned on.
 The bulb is going through some dramatic changes when first turned on.
 For example, its temperature is changing by thousands of degrees.
-(According to Bloomfield (p.
-276), they operate at about $2500^{\circ}$ K.) One consequence is that the resistivity changes with temperature-it is $5.44 \times 10^{-8}$ m at $300^{\circ}$ K, $21.5 \times 10^{-8}$ m at $900^{\circ}$ K, etc. Hence the bulb draws a lot more current when initially turned on.
+(According to Bloomf ield, page 276, they operate at about 2500°K.) One consequence is that the resistivity changes with temperature it is 5.44×10^{-8} m at 300°K and it grows more or less linearly to 60×10^{-8} m at 2500°K. Hence the bulb draws a lot more current when initially turned on, 11 times as much as it does when it is lit.
 As discussed above the local temperature of the thin spot is higher, and perhaps with the large initial current it gets hot enough to melt.

-In a different scenario, one concentrates on the fact that the wire is not one big perfect crystal (i.e. the atoms are not arranged in a perfect lattice), instead there are grains in which the lattices have different orientations with "domain walls" separating them.
+In a different scenario, the failure of the filament is blamed on recrystallization and thermal stress.
+The wire is not one big perfect crystal (i.e. the atoms are not arranged in a perfect lattice), instead there are grains in which the lattices have different orientations with domain walls separating them.
 Each time the wire is heated up, these grains grow larger.
-Eventually the grains reach the size of the diameter of the wire, then the domain wall spans the wire.
-Another consequence of the temperature change is that it will undergo some thermal expansion (the coefficient for linear expansion of tungsten (W) at $25^{\circ}$ K is $4.5 \times 10^{6}$ K-1, CRC Handbook), and in this picture the domain wall is a crack waiting to happen when the wire is under "thermal stress."
+Eventually the grains reach the size of the diameter of the wire, then one domain wall spans the wire.
+When the bulb is switched on, the filament heats up and undergoes some thermal expansion leading to thermal stress (the coefficient for linear expansion of tungsten (W) at 25°K is 4.5×10^6 K-1, CRC Handbook).
+A domain wall spanning the wire in a thin spot is a crack waiting to happen when the wire is under stress, from thermal expansion or otherwise (bulbs tend to fail when hit by a basketball).

-There are other scenarios.
+There are other scenarios as well.

-(b) According to Bloomfield (p.
+(b) According to Bloomf ield (p.
 279), bits of tungsten which have come off of the hot filament are carried by convection currents.
 The gas nearest the filament is the hottest and therefore the lightest; it is carried upward.
 There it cools and begins to descend.
 Some of the tungsten condenses at the top of the bulb.
-According to this explanation, the dark spot occurs at the "top" of the bulb, which may be at different parts of bulb depending on how it is situated.
+According to this explanation, the dark spot occurs at the top of the bulb, which may be at different parts of bulb depending on how it is situated.
 (In some fixtures the bulbs lie sideways or even upsidedown, and the spot there should occur in a different place on the bulb.)

-8. (5 points and possibly extra points) (a) Plot the potential $V = x^2/(1 + x^5/100)$ for x between -2 and +10 and find its maximum value inside this interval (endpoints excluded). (b) Integrate numerically the Schrödinger equation for several values of E between 0 and the maximum of V. Start the integration at x = -2, assuming that the total potential is infinite for x < -2.
-Find the approximate ground state.
+8. (10 points and possibly extra points) (a) Plot the potential $V = x^2/(1 + x^5/100)$ for x between -2 and +10 and find its maximum value inside this interval (endpoints excluded). (b) Integrate numerically the Schrödinger equation for E between 0 and the maximum of V. Start the integration at x = -2, assuming that the total potential is infinite for x < -2.
+Find the approximate ground state and comment on the tunneling probability.